paulwarren/nzde/dict/G/README.md

 >  [Hdg] Charity gathering of golden oldies. <i>(Sep 7, 2000,Evening Post,3</i>)

 >  We didn't understand golden oldies then and every day was like World War III. <i>(Oct 1, 1995,Sunday Star Times,B2</i>)

+## Golden Oldie

+ <i>n.</i> [1st Golden Oldies social rugbytournament organised in NZ in 1979 by Tom Johnson and Brian Craies on an idea of Craies for rugby players who must be over 35]

+>  While at Silver Fern, Ken was one of the pioneers of the "Golden Oldies" sporting festivals concept. <i>(Apr 16, 2000,Sunday Star Times,C9</i>)

+>  <b>HOWITT</b> We took the Second World War as the starting point [for rugby greats] ... - many of the `golden oldies' have had their stories told often, ... and as their careers are beyond my own I would only have been rewriting what others had said. <i>(1975,NZ Rugby Greats,8</i>)

+>  Christchurch Mayor Vicki Buck said.. that while normal men thought about sex 30 percent of the time, Golden Oldies thought about it 83 percent. <i>(Oct 6, 1995,Evening Post,29</i>)

+>  The Oldies has become identified throughout the world as a Kiwi inspiration; and not a little glory has accrued from this and the insistence that.. all newcomers adhere to the festival's motto of 'Fun, Friendship and Fraternity'. <i>(Oct 6, 1995,Evening Post,29</i>)